For group bookings please contact

 - Castle Crag - there is a war memorial at the top of this distinctive hill, and the views across Derwent Water to the north and Borrowdale to the south are spectacular.
 The steep climb up the zigzag slate path is definitely worth it.

 - Bowder Stone – a twenty minute walk from Grange.
 Joseph Pocklington placed a ladder against this enormous boulder in 1789.
 Now cared for by the National Trust, you can still climb a ladder to the top of the Bowder Stone, but be careful of the slippery surfaces.
+There is a National Trust car park here.

 - Rosthwaite, Longthwaite, and Stonethwaite - these small hamlets are built on the deposited materials (moraines) that were left behind by the receding glaciers of 10 000 - 18 000 years ago.
 We have some interesting geological guides to this area, which you are welcome to look at.
 The names of these hamlets also tell a story, with the Norse word 'thwaite' (meaning 'clearing') providing evidence of Viking settlers in Borrowdale.